mendix/docs/content/developerportal/control-center/index.md

 The **Free Environments** tab presents details on your company's free environments.

-## 10 Data Hub Administration
+## 10 Data Hub {#data-hub}

 An organization's Data Hub requires governance of the data-sharing policy down to the practical details of curating registered assets.
-The Data Hub Admin can oversee these functions and also assign curators that can perform governance tasks for their apps, as described in this page.
-Further administration tasks are also described.
+A Mendix Admin can oversee these functions and also assign curators that can perform governance tasks for their apps.

-For more details please see [Data Hub Administration](data-hub-admin-functions).
+For details on these tasks, see [Data Hub Administration](data-hub-admin-functions).

 ## 11 Read More